martinek/wow-progress/trunk/readme.txt

 = How do I change the look of plugin? =

 You can create new plugin theme by creating new <theme>.css file in `/wp-content/plugins/wowprogress/themes/` folder.
 Then select this theme from Settings > WoW Progress.
+Backup your theme when updating plugin.

 = How do I change background images of raids? =